Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Ablation Study

 \subsection{Effect of ECP and EDG}

 ECP and EDG are introduced to process camera motion blur and object motion blur, respectively.
-Visual comparisons are shown in \cref{fig:ecp_edg}, and quantitative results are in the \textit{Suppl}.
+Quantitative results and visual comparisons are shown in \cref{tab:ect_oct_dyn} and \cref{fig:ecp_edg}, respectively.
 First, without ECP and EDG, the results are almost as blurry as the input frame, as shown in \cref{fig:ecp_edg}(b).
 Second, only with ECP, the static areas are sharp but may lead to visual artifacts in dynamic areas, as shown in \cref{fig:ecp_edg}(c).
 It is because ECP cannot simulate the object movement.
-Third, we further introduce EDG to simulate that produces visually pleasant results in both areas, as shown in \cref{fig:ecp_edg}(d).
+Third, we further introduce EDG to simulate that, producing visually pleasant results in both areas, as shown in \cref{fig:ecp_edg}(d).